sam596/WCA-Stats/bestaveragewithoutsubxsingle/sub8.md

 ## Fastest 3x3 Average without a Sub-X Single

-*Last updated using WCA Developer Export from Tue Jul 23 at 0810UTC*
+*Last updated using WCA Developer Export from Fri Jul 26 at 0911UTC*

 *The [World Cube Association](https://www.worldcubeassociation.org) is the source and owner of this information.
 This published information is not actual information, the actual information can be found [here](https://www.worldcubeassociation.org/results).*